oryanm/TrelloWidget/README.md

 ## How to Build
 Building should be smooth using android studio and gradle, but since Volley is not (officially) available as a gradle dependency we need to [clone and import it as a separate module] (https://developer.android.com/training/volley/index.html).

+## Contributing
+Please open an issue before attempting to contribute any code.
+That way we can discuss what it is that's going to be implemented and make sure it aligns with the rest of the app.